fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Does lying down after IUI help increase success?

 Many clinics may ask you to lie down for about 10 to 15 minutes after the procedure.
-While this is often done for comfort or tradition, recent research suggests that lying down does not significantly improve pregnancy rates.
+While this is often done for comfort or tradition, some evidence suggests that lying down after the procedure may not influence pregnancy rates, though your doctor will advise on what is most comfortable and appropriate for you.

 The sperm is already in the uterus, and once it’s there, your body’s natural processes take over.
 You can resume normal activity shortly after unless your doctor advises otherwise.